| "NARRATIVES

 period.
 The patient had a history of depression

+and anxiety.
 Suicide attempt, depression, addiction

 relapse: Patient 371 was a 33 year-old